gildas-lormeau/zip.js/docs/interfaces/CodecDefinition.md

 the codec.
 Relative URLs are resolved against [Configuration#baseURI](Configuration.md#baseuri); passing an absolute URL (e.g. via `import.meta.resolve()`) is recommended.

+#### Remarks

+The module is imported dynamically at runtime.
+Bundlers and single-file builds (e.g.
+`deno compile`) cannot follow this import, so the module must be included explicitly (e.g. with `deno compile --include` or the equivalent option of the bundler).

 ***

 ### compressionMethod